FatumaA/technical-blogs/clo55is2k00010ajy2xcc9k89.md

 It is used to manage code files and the changes made to the files over time.
 Think of it like a tracker that tracks your file changes over time and keeps the file history; enabling you to roll back to a previous state of the file as needed.

 Git's distributed nature makes it a crucial tool for enabling seamless collaboration by enabling multiple individuals to work on the same codebase.
-This makes it particularly needed in team-based software development projects.
+This makes it particularly needed in teams.

 ### Common Git and Git-Related Terms/Commands